sourceallies/glue-biscuit/README.md

 3. **Main**: This is the coordinator for the job.
     It should call the Data Sources to get data, process it and then call the Data Sinks as needed.
     Following the premises of clean code, private helper functions should be pulled out and added as needed in order to keep the job maintainable and understandable.
-    The sign of a well designed job is when the Main method reads like a high level flow chart of how the job executes.
+    The sign of a well-designed job is when the Main method reads like a high level flow chart of how the job executes.

-By breaking the job down, We can now independently test each Data Source function is loading data from the correct place, with the correct parameters.
+By breaking the job down, we can now independently test that each Data Source function is loading data from the correct place with the correct parameters.
 We can then test that the Data Sinks will call the appropriate Glue APIs correctly.
 Given that the Sources and Sinks are tested as correct, they can be mocked out when testing the main function.
-This mocking allows the test cases to provide different inputs to the job and execute all the code paths and testing scenerios of the main function.
+This mocking allows the test cases to provide different inputs to the job and execute all the code paths and testing scenarios of the main function.

 ## Testing

 ### Unit Testing

-In order to Unit Test Glue jobs, we recommend trying to execute as much of the Glue and Spark code as possible.
+In order to unit test Glue jobs, we recommend trying to execute as much of the Glue and Spark code as possible.
 This is because most real world jobs are highly dependent on using various Spark methods in order to perform their task.
-If we were to mock these methods and only test the code that is physically in the job file then we would be relying on many assumtpions about the behavior of Spark.
+If we were to mock these methods and only test the code that is physically in the job file then we would be relying on many assumptions about the behavior of Spark.
-In addtion, our tests would be very tightly coupled to the implementation of the job.
-Making the tests brittle as the job evolves over time.
+In addition, our tests would be very tightly coupled to the implementation of the job, making the tests brittle as the job evolves over time.

 We test each source, sink, and the main method individually.